Jun 25, 2026

 Magnesium is often referred to as the "spark plug" of the human body.
 It is involved in over 300 enzymatic reactions, ranging from protein synthesis and muscle function to blood pressure regulation and nerve signaling.
 However, not all magnesium is created equal.
 If you have ever looked at a supplement label, you might have seen magnesium citrate, oxide, malate, or glycinate.

-Magnesium glycinate is a specific form where magnesium is "chelated" or bound to the amino acid glycine.
+While many people ask "can I take magnesium and probiotics together" in a general sense, we specifically highlight magnesium glycinate.
+This is a form where magnesium is "chelated" or bound to the amino acid glycine.
 This pairing is significant for two main reasons.
 First, glycine is a calming amino acid that may support relaxation and sleep quality.
-Second, this chelated form is generally much easier on the digestive tract than other forms, such as magnesium oxide, which often has a laxative effect.
+Second, this chelated form is generally much easier on the digestive tract than other forms, such as magnesium oxide or magnesium citrate, which often have a more pronounced laxative effect.
+It is important to note that while our focus is on the glycinate form due to its superior tolerability, the general safety of combining magnesium with probiotics applies to almost all forms of the mineral.

 At Cymbiotika, we understand that a supplement is only as good as your body’s ability to absorb it.
 This is why we focus heavily on the concept of bioavailability.
 Many traditional magnesium supplements pass through the digestive system without being fully utilized.
 By choosing a sophisticated approach, like our Magnesium Complex, we aim to provide a format that your cells can actually recognize and use.